-If you're a designer or illustrator who's more comfortable creating glyphs in Adobe Illustrator, this tutorial is right up your alley!
-We'll plan out our letter set, go over ways to refine the font design, and prepare files for use in a font-making program, all from the comfort of Adobe Illustrator.
+If you're a designer or illustrator who's comfortable creating glyphs in Adobe Illustrator, this tutorial is right up your alley!
+You'll learn how to create your own font in Illustrator by planning out a letter set, go over ways to refine the font design, and prepare files for use in a font-making program, all from the comfort of Adobe Illustrator.

-This tutorial should easily prepare you to create simple and fun fonts that can be sold as digital assets on Envato Market.
-Check out the market's font category for inspiration for your personal designs.
+In this tutorial, you'll learn how to make a font.
+This will teach you how to make your own font in Illustrator and create simple and fun fonts that can be sold as digital assets on Envato Market.
+You won't need a font creator plugin for Illustrator here.
+Just check out the market's font category for inspiration for your personal designs.

+In this section we'll learn how to design your own font in Illustrator and start designing a font from scratch.
 Whether you're drawing out letters in a digital art program like Adobe Photoshop, Paint Tool SAI, Krita, or something else, or drawing out your lettering on paper, I like to start with an alphabet quickly drawn in whatever style I want my font to have.
-Note the differences in the w's seen below.
+Note the differences in the 'w's seen below.
 Consider how your letters relate to one another.